ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### InputLocations.json

-The first input file is the inputLocations.json file that allows all the other inputs to be configured.
-This allows the user to have multiple configurations defined.
-File locations are relative to the input folder.
+The _InputLocations.json_ file allows the user to specify the location of all other inputs files relative to the _/input_ folder.
+This allows the user to organise multiple simulation configurations.

 <img src="inputLocations.png" alt="input Locations" width="600">